lingqiz/EfficientCoding/README.md

 ## Scripts
 `mainOpt.m` Run fits for individual subjects.
 You will need our dataset to run the fit.
-`mainBootstrap.m` Run bootstrap fit on combined subject.
-`mainSubjects.m` Run fit on individual subjects separately and plot the results.
-`plotSubjectFit.m` (Load in best fit parameter) Generate the result figure for each subject (with scatter plot of raw data).

-## Scripts
-`main.m` Run fit on combined subject and plot the results.
 `fitWeibull.m` Run Weibull fit to individual psychometric curve for each subject.
 `bootstrapAnalysis.m` Run bootstrap Weibull fit.
 `plotFitResults.m` and `plotPsycurves.m` visualize the data and model predictions.